ytazz/vnoid/index.md

 ![top image](fig/robot.png "Top Image")

 ## Aim of this challenge

-The aim fo this challenge is to facilitate cutting-edge research on humanoid robotics (motion planning, whole-body control, environmental sensing, etc...) by sharing knowledge and technical resources in the research community and encouraging students and researchers to tackle challenging problems through competition.
+The aim fo this challenge is to provide students and researchers in the humanoid robotics research community with a common development platform and an opportunity for competition and thereby facilitate cutting-edge research in this field through the sharing of knowledge, ideas, and technical resources.

-Several simulation-based humanoid robot competitions have been held in the past.
-Compared to these events, This challenge is aiming at exploring the potential ability of humanoid robots to perform acrobatic movements.
+Compared to several simulation-based humanoid robot competitions held in the past (e.g., JVRC, DRC, WRS, Robocup), the major uniqueness of this challenge is that it focuses of the potential ability of humanoid robots to perform acrobatic movements.

 ## Important Dates

 - Website opening: early October 2021
-- Preliminary challenge: December 2021, online
+- Preliminary challenge: 25 December 2021, online
-- Main challenge: March 2022, online
+- Main challenge: 12 March 2022, online

 ## Challenge Theme

-The goal of the challenge is to make the robot traverse the athletic field shown in the figure below from the starting position to the goal.
+The goal of the challenge is to make the robot traverse the athletic field shown in the figure below from the starting position to the goal, either by teleoperation, automatic control, or combination of both.

 ![field](fig/field.png "Athletics Field")

 ## Regulation

-Choreonoid (<choreonoid.org>) is used for the simulation environment of this challenge.
+[Choreonoid](choreonoid.org) is used for the simulation environment of this challenge.
 Each team designs a robot model and a controller that can be loaded and run on Choreonoid.

-It also implements the controller of the robot using the SimpleController interface of Choreonoid.

 ### Creating a robot model